-The 3- to 5-year action plans would provide a more flexible and effective response to emerging issues and trends because they would allow TVA to adapt more quickly to changes in interests, needs, and funding.
+The 5-year action plans would provide a more flexible and effective response to emerging issues and trends because they would allow TVA to adapt more quickly to changes in interests, needs, and funding.
 Depending on the type and location of activities, there could be minor to moderate beneficial impacts on vegetation.

-In conclusion, overall impacts under Alternative B would be similar to those under Alternative A. There may be additional beneficial impacts from implementation of the 3- to 5-year action plans because the plans will likely result in more effective prioritization of future, site-specific projects that address vegetation on TVA lands.
+In conclusion, overall impacts under Alternative B would be similar to those under Alternative A. There may be additional beneficial impacts from implementation of the 5-year action plans because the plans will likely result in more effective prioritization of future, site-specific projects that address vegetation on TVA lands.

 Past, present, and reasonably foreseeable future actions with the potential to benefit vegetation include land management and conservation planning efforts on other federal (e.g., National Park Service and US Forest Service), state and local (e.g., state and county parks), and private lands.
 Changes in land use have the potential to adversely affect vegetation through direct removal, habitat fragmentation, or indirect effects such as runoff.
-These impacts are expected to continue through the life span of the 2011 or 2020 NRP.
+The SMI Final EIS analyzed the cumulative effects of shoreline development on vegetation.
+Incorporated herein by reference, the analysis concluded that there would be significant impacts from the gradual alteration of the amount and composition of shoreline vegetation because of the large number of acres Valleywide that could be developed.
+Specifically, for the Blended Alternative that the TVA Board of Directors adopted in the SMI Record of